 In the military, he has won 12 First Place awards for Illustrative Art in the Keith L. Ware Annual Competition for excellence in journalism, and in 2009 received a Thomas Jefferson Award at the Department of Defense.

-Opet is a past president, and current member of the Steubenville Art Association, Steubenville, OH, and also a member of the Cape Fear Studio, Fayetteville, NC.
+Opet is a past president, and current member of the Steubenville Art Association, Steubenville, OH, and also a Board member, and artist with the Cape Fear Studios, Fayetteville, NC.
+He is also associated with the Cumberland County Arts Council, and Moore County Art Association.

-Master Sergeant Opet, a life-long resident of Weirton, WV, currently resides in Fayetteville, NC, and recently retired from the United States Army Reserve Command, Fort Bragg, NC with 32 years of service.
+Master Sergeant Opet, a life-long resident of Weirton, WV, currently resides in Fayetteville, NC,, with his exceptional spouse, Ilene (nee Mushrush) O'Riley-Opet, and retired from the United States Army Reserve Command, Fort Bragg, NC in 2014 with 32 years of service.

 Cross Currents, Stifel Fine Art Center, Wheeling, WV